AdarshBiswal/tradeTransmission/README.md

 - During transmission if the lower version is being received by the store it will reject the trade and throw an exception.
 If the version is same it will override the existing record.
 - Store should not allow the trade which has less maturity date then today date.
 - Store should automatically update the expire flag if in a store the trade crosses the maturity date.

+###### Package Details <h6>
+  -Trade class contains the prototype
+  -tradeFlow class contains the funtionality to add or update trade -tradeTransmission contains the main funtion.
+  -tradeTestRunner contains the testcases.

+##### Built information <h6>
+  -Gradle was used.(To run the code import the file as existing gradle) -Java Version Used:-JDK 1.8,JRE 1.8
+  -Junt Version Used- JUnit 5

+ ##### Built information <h6>
+  1. Check if 1st Trade is added.
+  2. Check if Version is high the list will be updated.
+  3. Check if Version is same the list will be updated.
+  4. Check if Version is low the trade will be rejected.
+  5. Check if maturity Date is greater than todays date the trade is added.
+  6. Check if maturity Date is lower than todays date the Trade will not be added.
+  7. Check if Version is Same and date is lower the trade is not updated.
+  8. Check if Maturity Date is Same as Todays Date the list will be added.
+  9. Check if version is high but maturity date is low the trade will be regected.
+  10. Check If Maturity Date is Expired it will update the Expired Flag